alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 ## Crown

-As our primary identifier, the GOV.UK wordmark should be used in all applications of the logo.
+The crown should be used as a supporting element that indicates trust and reassurance.
+It should always appear in close proximity to the wordmark.

 [The exception to this rule is the GOV.UK website](/logo-system/web/).